loxeyer/loxeyer.github.com/_posts/2011-12-16-ten-habits-of-high-eq.markdown

 tags: [EQ,翻译]
 ---

-####1.
-Label their feelings, rather than labelling people or situations.####
+1. Label their feelings, rather than labelling people or situations.
-+"I feel impatient." vs. "This is ridiculous"
+"I feel impatient." vs. "This is ridiculous"

-+"I feel hurt and bitter". vs. "You are an insensitive jerk."
+"I feel hurt and bitter". vs. "You are an insensitive jerk."

--"I feel afraid." vs. "You are driving like a idiot."
+"I feel afraid." vs. "You are driving like a idiot."